-- You can use a tool like the Super Select Al tool to select a region and create a filter in Effects (see page 34 for information on using this tool). - To add a filter from within the Effects tab, choose the Add Filter button, and select the region in the Mask AI section on the right side of the Filters window. - If you have an existing filter, you can also select a region from the masking control options section of the filter.
+- You can use a tool like the Super Select AI tool to select a region and create a filter in Effects (see page 37 for information on using this tool). - To add a filter from within the Effects tab, choose the Add Filter button, and select the region in the Mask AI section on the right side of the Filters window. - If you have an existing filter, you can also select a region from the Masking control tab of the Properties window.
+(Clicking on the Show/Hide Mask icon in the filter's title bar will open the Properties window automatically.)